 To make your life just a little bit easier, we’ve drawn up a list of our favorite writing apps for Apple’s desktop operating system.

 Byword is the app that I use to write almost all of my articles at TNW.
-I wanted a word processor that was fast, lightweight and beautiful to look at.
+I wanted a word processor for Mac that was fast, lightweight and beautiful to look at.
 Since I grabbed it from the Mac App Store, I’ve never looked back.

 The minimalist design is timeless; I prefer the light color scheme, although I’ve switched to the dark one for a few night-time writing sessions.
 The typefaces are stellar and the three text width options offer some flexibility for different writing styles.
 I enjoy crafting news stories with the narrow setting – it reminds me of the column width used in newspapers – but usually revert back to the medium and wide options for long-form pieces.

 Documents can be written in Markdown, a plain text formatting syntax created by John Gruber, or rich text, before being saved locally or to an iCloud account.
 The app also offers a full screen mode, which gives you a distraction-free space for when you need to hit deadlines.

 iA Writer is similar to Byword, with a minimalist design that prioritizes a clean, focused writing experience over advanced formatting features.
 It’s difficult to recommend one over the other, as they’re both tremendous word processing apps.
 You’ll be happy with either one, although it’s worth experimenting with both to see which one suits your writing style and workflow best.

 iA Writer has a few special tricks that are worth considering, such as Focus Mode, which dims everything but the last three lines that you’ve been working on.
 The app also supports Markdown formatting, which you can preview at any time in a separate window.